 TMS is a non-invasive, safe and effective treatment option for people suffering from drug-resistant depression.
 FDA’s clearance of the NeuroStar™ TMS Therapy System in October 2008, provided a groundbreaking new treatment alternative for physicians and their depression patients.
 Within two years, TMS had become so accepted by the medical community as an effective treatment for depression that the American Psychiatric Association began recommending TMS as a second-line treatment for depression.

-TMS has also been used safely and effectively used for several other conditions, including: Generalized Anxiety Disorder (GAD); Perinatal and Postpartum Depression (PPD), Eating Disorders; Post-Traumatic Stress Disorder (PTSD); Chronic Pain (including Fibromyalgia); Obsessive Compulsive Disorder (“OCD”); Tinnitus; Bipolar Disorder; and other mood and neurological disorders.
+TMS has also been used safely and effectively used for several other conditions, including: Generalized Anxiety Disorder (GAD); Eating Disorders; Post-Traumatic Stress Disorder (PTSD); Chronic Pain (including Fibromyalgia); Obsessive-Compulsive Disorder (“OCD”); Tinnitus; Bipolar Disorder; and other mood and neurological disorders.
 Please refer to our disorders treated page for more information.